 A sports agent negotiates contracts for athletes while working out contract details with sports teams and their endorsers.
 Having strong verbal and written communication skills is key.
 Sales management experience is also recommended.
 Traveling is often required for agents to get to and from sporting events, publicity events, and other meetings on behalf of the athletes the agent represents.
 While there no formal educational or licensing requirements to become an agent, and a degree is not necessarily needed, earning a master’s in sports management, sports marketing, or business with a focus in sports management will look good on any resume.
 The average salary for a sports agent is $62,940 annually.

 4. Public Relations Manager

 According to the Bureau of Labor and Statistics, public relations handle the public image of their clients, by advising the client themselves, as well as representing the client in public matters.
-PR managers coordinate public relations events, developing media influence, and creating strategies for avoiding unwanted publicity.
-While an undergraduate degree in marketing, advertising or communications is needed for a public relations manager’s job, a graduate degree in any of these is preferred.
+PR managers coordinate public relations events, develop media influence, and create strategies for avoiding unwanted publicity.
+While an undergraduate degree in marketing, advertising, or communications is needed for a public relations manager’s job, a graduate degree in any of these is preferred.
 Median pay for someone with an advanced degree is $111,000 annually.

 5. Event Coordinator

 There is a wide range of career options for people who work as event coordinators.
 From managing music concerts to organizing a wedding, the opportunities are endless.
 In the sports industry, event coordinators are needed to find the appropriate location, schedule, and budget for sports events.
 Event coordinators may also oversee risk-management issues like crowd control and security and transporting guests or clients to and from the event.
 There is no specific degree required to be an event coordinator, however, a bachelor’s degree in business, marketing, or parks and recreation is beneficial for those entering this competitive field.
 The annual salary median is $48,290, according to the Bureau of Labor and Statistics.